Everything PR News

 Five disciplines separate the brands operating well from the brands operating poorly.

-Crisis-readiness for cultural-moment exposure.
 The category requires brands ready to navigate cultural-moment events with substance and discipline.
 Brands without infrastructure for cultural-moment response produce reputation costs that compound across years.
+See Crisis Communications.

 What doesn't work

-The recurring failure patterns: Pride-month-only rainbow-marketing without substantive year-round positioning, performative partnership work that LGBTQ+ creators and audience identify instantly, defensive responses to cultural-moment criticism, and the kind of generic-welcoming positioning that doesn't differentiate the brand from competitors operating against the category with substance.
+The recurring failure patterns: Pride-month-only rainbow-marketing without substantive year-round positioning, performative partnership work that LGBTQ+ creators and audiences identify instantly, defensive responses to cultural-moment criticism, and generic-welcoming positioning that doesn't differentiate the brand from competitors operating against the category with substance.

 The categories worth studying